Please scroll down for the FULL 2025-2026 Workshop Schedule

 JOHN ANDERSON – ACRYLIC/OIL LANDSCAPE

-Alizarin Crimson or Permanent Rose
+Alizarin Crimson and or Permanent Rose or Quinacridone Rose

-Ultramarine Blue
+Cobalt Blue; Ultramarine Blue

 Quinacridone Violet